RuedigerVoigt/exoskeleton/README.md

 *Please take note that exoskeleton’s development status is "beta version".* This means it may still contain some bugs and some commands could change with one of the next releases.

-1. Exoskeleton requires a database backend.
+1. Exoskeleton requires MariaDB as a database backend.
 Create a separate database for your project and create the necessary tables.
-You find scripts to create them on the GitHub project page within the folder named [Database-Scripts](https://github.com/RuedigerVoigt/exoskeleton/tree/master/Database-Scripts)
+You find scripts to create them on the GitHub project page within the folder named [Database-Scripts](https://github.com/RuedigerVoigt/exoskeleton/tree/master/Database-Scripts).
 2. Create a database user with read / write / update rights for this database.
 The crawler will use it to access and manage the queue.
 That account needs no permissions on other database and therefore should not have them.
 3. Install exoskeleton using `pip` or `pip3`.
 For example: `pip install exoskeleton`.
 You may consider using a [virtualenv](https://virtualenv.pypa.io/en/latest/userguide/ "Documentation").
 4. Exoskeleton sets reasonable defaults, but you have to set at least some parameters.
 See the code examples below.